aaronmaynard/WebDesk/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to WebDesk?
-You can start by looking through these `beginner` and `help-wanted` issues:
+You can start by looking through these `good first issue`, `beginner` and `help-wanted` issues:

+* [Good First Issue issues][good-first-issue] - issues which should be save for those who are just getting into the open-source community, or have yet to assist in the project.
 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.
+* [Help Wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.